Content house

-A content house, or also known as a collab house, creator house or content collective, is a residential property which is most commonly used by internet celebrities, social media influencers or content creators in order to provide a focus on creating content for social media platforms, such as YouTube, TikTok, and Instagram.
+A content house, or also known as a collab house, creator house, content collective or influencer group, is a residential property which is most commonly used by internet celebrities, social media influencers or content creators in order to provide a focus on creating content for social media platforms, such as YouTube, TikTok, and Instagram.

 Content houses are intended to provide a fertile ground for influencers to help provide content for their viewers, in addition to helping grow their profile and brand through collaborations with other members of the house.
-They are most associated with the users of TikTok, a video-sharing social networking service; and have been referred to as 'TikTok houses'.
+They are most associated with the users of TikTok, a video-sharing social networking service; and have been referred to as "TikTok houses".

 History

 An early example of a content house was first seen in the 1999 reality television show Big Brother, and the franchise that the show inspired.
 Contestants lived together in a home specifically designed to be isolated from the outside world, and the drama of the series derived from the interactions between its "housemates".
-The first social media content houses were created in 2012, with one of the earliest formed by YouTuber Connor Franta for the YouTube channel Our Second Life.
-Notable content houses include the former Team 10 house inhabited by Jake Paul, the FaZe House, the Hype House, and the Sway House.
+The first social media content houses were created in 2012, with some of the earliest formed by YouTuber Connor Franta for the YouTube channel Our Second Life and The Creature House.
+Notable content houses include the former Team 10 house inhabited by Jake Paul, the FaZe House, the Hype House, the Sway House.

 The origins of collab houses date back to 2014 when the members of Our Second Life lived and created content in their 02L Mansion.
 In 2015 popular users of Vine occupied an apartment at 1600 Vine Street in Los Angeles.

 The proximity of fellow content creators and the availability of emotional support from their peers have contributed to the popularity of collab houses.
 It is essential that a collab house has lots of natural light and privacy from fans and neighbors.

-Barrett Swanson, writing for Harper's Magazine, described collab houses as "grotesquely lavish abodes where teens and early twenty somethings live and work together, trying to achieve viral fame on a variety of media platforms" and attributed their rise in popularity to the COVID-19 pandemic when they "began to proliferate in impressive if not mind-boggling numbers, to the point where it became difficult for a casual observer even to keep track of them".
-Swanson stayed at the Clubhouse For the Boys in Los Angeles and felt that the management of the clubhouse "actually care[d] very little about the long-term fates of these kids.
+Harper's Magazine, described collab houses as "grotesquely lavish abodes where teens and early twenty somethings live and work together, trying to achieve viral fame on a variety of media platforms" and attributed their rise in popularity to the COVID-19 pandemic when they "began to proliferate in impressive if not mind-boggling numbers, to the point where it became difficult for a casual observer even to keep track of them".
+The reporter stayed at the Clubhouse For the Boys in Los Angeles and felt that the management of the clubhouse "actually care[d] very little about the long-term fates of these kids.
 After all, there's a fungible supply of well-complected youngsters constantly streaming into Los Angeles.
-Only a very small percentage of these kids will actually make it in the industry; the rest of them, Amir tells me, will eventually just "cycle through".
+Only a very small percentage of these kids will actually make it in the industry; the rest of them, Amir [Ben-Yohanan] tells me, will eventually just "cycle through".